 - They are known to transmit more than 7 human pathogens, including polio.

 - They have been found carrying more than 6 parasitic worms.
-Perhaps you are familiar with some of these worms, such as Ascaris, trichuris, capillaria, Toxocara, hook worm and Eimeria.
+Perhaps you are familiar with some worms, such as Ascaris, trichuris, capillaria, Toxocara, hook worm and Eimeria.

-- When cockroaches infest a home, they increase the symptoms of those who suffer from asthma and this results in more hospital visitations.
+- When cockroaches infest a home, they increase the symptoms of those who have asthma, resulting in more hospital visitations.

 What should I do about cockroaches?